 If you have a cough that will not go away or are short of breath, talk with your doctor.
 These may be signs of lung problems.

 TYKERB may cause severe skin reactions.
 If you develop skin rash; red skin; blistering of the lips, eyes, or mouth; peeling skin; fever; or any combination of these, tell your doctor right away.
 As severe skin reactions can be life-threatening, your doctor may tell you to stop taking TYKERB.

-When TYKERB is taken with capecitabine or letrozole, common side effects include diarrhea; red, painful hands and feet; nausea; rash; vomiting; inflamed mouth, digestive tract, and airways; mouth sores; headache; unusual hair loss or thinning; nosebleeds; headache; dry skin; itching; tiredness; painful arms, legs, and back; loss of appetite; indigestion; nosebleeds; nail disorders such as nail bed changes, nail pain, infection, and swelling of the cuticles.
+Common side effects of TYKERB include diarrhea; red, painful hands and feet; nausea; rash; vomiting; inflamed mouth, digestive tract, and airways; mouth sores; headache; unusual hair loss or thinning; shortness of breath; dry skin; itching; tiredness; painful arms, legs, and back; loss of appetite; indigestion; nosebleeds; nail disorders such as nail bed changes, nail pain, infection, and swelling of the cuticles; and difficulty sleeping.

 Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Do not eat or drink grapefruit products while taking TYKERB.